mikejonestechno/bitburner-scripts/docs/08gameplay02test.md

 ## Learn

 The experiment validated the hypothesis that at the start of the game, the hacking skill level has the greatest impact to h/g/w stats, particulary for low level servers.
-Increasing hacking skill level can quadrupal the hack rate and double the grow rate.
+Increasing hacking skill level can quadruple the hack rate and double the grow rate.

 Weakening the server did have a 10%+ buff affect to _foodnstuff_ but not worth the thread time at the start of the game.